· · AI

 A shared Templates folder contains your standard document templates, report formats, and reusable frameworks.
 When someone asks Cowork to draft a quarterly report, it pulls the current template automatically.

 A Reference Docs folder holds your organizational knowledge base.
 SOPs, product specs, competitive analysis, anything that informs ongoing work.
 Keep this curated.
 A reference folder with 500 unorganized files is worse than no reference folder at all.
+In advisory work with mid-size companies, this is the folder that goes off the rails first because nobody owns it.

 A Prompts folder stores your tested, validated prompts for common tasks.
 This is the piece most organizations skip.
 Building a shared prompt library that your team actually uses turns tribal knowledge into organizational capability.